PratikPisal4304/womensafetyapp/README.md

 # RakshaSetu

-**RakshaSetu** is a comprehensive women's safety mobile application designed to provide emergency assistance, location tracking, financial literacy, real-time alerts, and a **community platform** for sharing experiences and support.
-Built with **React Native (Expo)** and powered by **Firebase**, this app ensures quick and reliable communication during emergencies.
+**RakshaSetu** is an innovative women's safety mobile application, designed to provide comprehensive security, assistance, and empowerment through cutting-edge technology.
+With a mission to ensure safety and financial independence for women, RakshaSetu offers real-time emergency alerts, location tracking, AI-powered assistance, financial literacy, and a strong **community platform** for engagement and support.
+Built with **React Native (Expo)** and powered by **Firebase**, the app ensures seamless and reliable communication, equipping users with the tools they need to feel secure at all times.

 ## 🚀 Key Features